 7. The authorities' efforts to promote the development of the green bond market are commendable.
 In support of fostering sustainable development and addressing climate change, the Government Green Bond Programme (GGBP) was launched in 2018, and its borrowing ceiling was subsequently raised to HKD200 billion in 2021 from the initial HKD100 billion.
 As a key element of the GGBP, the Green Bond Framework was first adopted in March 2019 and updated in February 2022, setting out how green projects can be financed or refinanced under the GGBP.
 Moreover, several key financial grant schemes have been implemented to provide financing to green bond issuers and market practitioners.
-Specifically, through the Green and Sustainable Grant Scheme, eligible bond issuers receive subsidies for fees incurred from their bond issuance and external reviews.40 Launched in December 2022, the Pilot Green and Sustainable Finance Capacity Building Support Scheme is designed for market practitioners and students interested in equipping themselves with related trainings and obtaining professional qualifications.41 Moreover, the Hong Kong Exchange launched Core Climate last year, marking the inauguration of the world's first international voluntary carbon credit trading market that facilitates settlement in both HKD and RMB currencies.
+Specifically, through the Green and Sustainable Grant Scheme, eligible bond issuers receive subsidies for fees incurred from their bond issuance and external reviews.
+Launched in December 2022, the Pilot Green and Sustainable Finance Capacity Building Support Scheme is designed for market practitioners and students interested in equipping themselves with related trainings and obtaining professional qualifications.
+Moreover, the Hong Kong Exchange launched Core Climate last year, marking the inauguration of the world's first international voluntary carbon credit trading market that facilitates settlement in both HKD and RMB currencies.

 8. AMRO staff welcome the authorities' intention to embrace international sustainability standards.
-In June 2023, the International Sustainability Standards Board (ISSB) issued its inaugural Global Sustainability Disclosure Standards (IFRS S1) and Climate-related Disclosures (IFRS S2),42 which Hong Kong also plans to adopt as appropriate.
+In June 2023, the International Sustainability Standards Board (ISSB) issued its inaugural Global Sustainability Disclosure Standards (IFRS S1) and Climate-related Disclosures (IFRS S2), which Hong Kong also plans to adopt as appropriate.
 The primary objective of this adoption is to align with international standards, thereby instilling investor confidence in the green and environmental initiatives of publicly listed companies in Hong Kong and attracting more investors to support Hong Kong's journey toward achieving

-39 Source: Hong Kong's Climate Action Plan 2050; Climate Ready.
+&lt;sup>38 Source: Hong Kong's Climate Action Plan 2050; Climate Ready.

-40 For the bond issuance fees, eligible issuers can obtain up to HKD2.5 million per each of their first two green and sustainable bond issuances.
+&lt;sup>39 For the bond issuance fees, eligible issuers can obtain up to HKD2.5 million per each of their first two green and sustainable bond issuances.
 For the external review fees, eligible issuers (both debut or repeated) can receive up to HKD800,000 per each issuance (Source: HKMA).

-41 After obtaining relevant qualifications or trainings, practitioners and students can reimburse their training fees up to HKD10,000.
+&lt;sup>40 After obtaining relevant qualifications or trainings, practitioners and students can reimburse their training fees up to HKD10,000.
 (Source: Pilot Green and Sustainable Finance Capacity Building Support Scheme).
+Under IFRS S1 and IFRS S2, entities are required to disclose material information on all sustainability- and climate-related carbon neutrality.
+A roadmap for Hong Kong's adoption of the ISSB standards is expected to be developed in the near term.

-42 Under IFRS S1 and IFRS S2, entities are required to disclose material information on all sustainability- and climate-related risks, and opportunities that could affect their prospects.
+&lt;sup>41 Under IFRS S1 and IFRS S2, entities are required to disclose material information on all sustainability- and climate-related risks, and opportunities that could affect their prospects.
 The required specific closures are grouped into four categories, such as governance, strategy, risk management, and metrics and targets (Forrester, Carpenter, Baines, & Williams, 2023).